Why aqua yoga?

 Much of modern yoga is geared towards fit young students.
 This is definitely a slice of yoga but it doesn’t represent the whole pie.
 Yoga philosophy is pretty clear if you can breathe and have a brain you can do yoga.
 Being able to stick your foot behind your head is not a requirement.

 As a teacher, I strive to meet my students where they’re at.
 Most of my students are seniors and have no interest in being able to stand on their heads.
-They want to experience less pain and more comfort, less stress and more fun.
-Given that I also teach chair and gentle yoga in land based classes, aqua yoga might seem like fluff or just another fad.
-I have clients who join me for all these modalities and the general consensus is each has their place but aqua yoga offers the greatest gains in balance and is a low risk way to practice postures and techniques that are otherwise no longer available to many people.
+They want to experience less pain and more comfort, with less stress and more fun.
+Aqua yoga offers helps them improve their balance and is a low risk way to practice postures and techniques that are otherwise no longer available to many people.
 I’m gratified by watching people succeed at having fun, trying new things, taking up lots of space and connecting with their bodies.

 Christa's use of technology was very helpful.
 She took photos of me as we worked on poses, and promptly sent them to me.
 She used her tech skills to illustrate the photos, and point out areas of improvement.
 That was very motivating.